jemc/slides-pony/notes.md

 ### Disadvantages

-* can't migrate between distinct machines without copying data
+* can't migrate between distinct tasks without copying data
 * only applies to tasks that can be made otherwise independent
 * breaks as soon as you need to share something mutable